thehui87/Learning-Godot/class_sampleplayer.md

   * **REVERB_HALL** = **3** - Huge reverb room (cathedral, warehouse).

 ###  Description
-SamplePlayer is a [[node|Node]] meant for simple sample playback.
+SamplePlayer is a [Node](class_node) meant for simple sample playback.
 A library of samples is loaded and played back "as is", without positioning or anything.

 ###  Member Function Description